SuperElastix/SuperElastix-Documentation/source/Development.rst

     superElastixFilter->SetInput( "FixedImage", reader->GetOutput());
     // The output of superElastixFilter needs to be made of OutputImageType explicitly. writer->SetInput(superElastixFilter->GetOutput<OutputImageType>( "ResultImage" ));
     // Assume blueprint was instantiated.
-It is requered that the blueprint defines the a source
+It is required that the blueprint defines the a source
     // component the named "FixedImage" that corresponds to the InputImageType.
 This holds
     // for the sink component "ResultImage" and OutputImageType. superElastixFilter->SetBlueprint(blueprint);